pro100andrey/theme_extensions_builder/packages/theme_extensions_builder/README.md

 # theme_extensions_builder

-"Welcome to `theme_extensions_builder`!
+Welcome to `theme_extensions_builder`!
 This code generator is your go-to solution for creating Flutter `ThemeExtension` classes, helping you eliminate tedious boilerplate code.
 Stop writing repetitive `copyWith`, `lerp`, `==`, and `hashCode` methods by hand—just add a simple annotation and let the builder handle the rest."

 ## Install